ben-denham/python-eda/workshop.md

 * Colours and facets in plotly
 * Groupby in pandas
+* Plots
+  * https://plotly.com/python/box-plots/ can be better than histograms for groups
 * Grouping exercises
   * ~10 mins
   * Then show correct answers for some
 * Exporting CSVs
+* Adding markdown cells
 * Exporting HTML files

 ## Finale (17:40 - 18:00)